SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 The sources files you would need are in the ADNActivities folder.
 There is the base class and the Felix and Netbot activities.
-The images used for the icons are drawn in code thanks to [PaintCode](http://www.paintcodeapp.com/) so there are not resources you need to add or manage in your project.
+The images used for the icons are drawn in code thanks to [PaintCode](http://www.paintcodeapp.com/) so there are no resources you need to add or manage in your project.
 You will need [BBlock](https://github.com/kgn/BBlock) to your project.
-Just load the iOS sources files since it also includes Mac source files as well.
-What is used is the UIImage+BBlock category for drawing images using code provided by PaintCode.
-You could simply add just the header and implementation file for that category.
-The entire project from GitHub is used here as a submodule to help with staying current.
+Only the UIImage+BBlock category is used for drawing images using code provided by PaintCode.
+The entire project from GitHub is used in this project as a submodule to help with staying current.
+Finally you may need to add frameworks to your project such as Core Graphics.

 Once you have the sources files added you can use the example in SSTViewController to set up the activities which are shown by the Activity Sheet.
 It creates an array of activity items which